LamdaDev/TransitOps-Montreal/README.md

 - Vehicle table with location, speed, last seen time, and computed operational status
 - Operational insight panel for bunching, long gaps, stale telemetry, and healthy route states
 - Go ingestion service that stores vehicle snapshots over time in PostgreSQL
+- Last 30 minutes / last hour route-health timeline with healthy, watch, and degraded intervals
+- Historical bunching and stale-telemetry annotations plus a largest-headway-gap trend
+- Optional 15-second vehicle replay that updates the existing map, vehicle table, metrics, and insights without stopping live refreshes
 - Mock provider designed to be replaced later with an STM GTFS-Realtime provider

 ## Architecture

 Mock/STM data provider -> Go ingestion service -> PostgreSQL -> GraphQL API -> React dashboard

 The backend stores every vehicle snapshot in `vehicle_snapshots` instead of overwriting the latest state.
-The dashboard currently reads the latest snapshot per vehicle, while the database remains replay-ready for future historical analysis.
+For history, it loads a bounded snapshot range plus each vehicle's last pre-window observation, reconstructs an as-of state at each minute, and reuses the live metrics engine.
+Replay uses the same reconstruction at 15-second intervals.
+A fresh mock database is backfilled with one hour of deterministic snapshots so the timeline is useful immediately.

 ## GraphQL API